knbknb/ai-system-roles/README.md

 I configured the script this way because

-- I don't want to overwrite any customizations I've applied to any existing `CI` variable,
+- I don't want to overwrite any existing `CI` variable (I might have set it before, and I don't want to lose it)
 - I don't want to clutter my environment with a lot of variables that I only use once.

 ## Usage with a script